Immunity-from

 this Court held that the scope of absolute official immunity afforded

-the courts in the absence of legislative action by Congress."
-Id., at
+courts in the absence of legislative action by Congress."
+Id., at 597.

-597. The purpose of such official immunity is not to protect an erring
+The purpose of such official immunity is not to protect an erring official,

-official, but to insulate the decisionmaking process from the harassment
+but to insulate the decisionmaking process from the harassment of prospective

-of prospective litigation.
-The provision of immunity rests on the view
+litigation.
+The provision of immunity rests on the view that the threat

-that the threat of liability will make federal officials unduly timid in
+of liability will make federal officials unduly timid in carrying out

-carrying out their official duties, and that effective government will be
+their official duties, and that effective government will be promoted

-promoted if officials are freed of the costs of vexatious and often
+if officials are freed of the costs of vexatious and often frivolous

-however, that official immunity comes at a great cost.
-An injured party
+official immunity comes at a great cost.
+An injured party with an otherwise

-with an otherwise meritorious tort claim is denied compensation simply
+meritorious tort claim is denied compensation simply because he had

-because he had the misfortune to be injured by a federal official.
+the misfortune to be injured by a federal official.
+Moreover, absolute

-Moreover, absolute immunity contravenes the basic tenet that individuals
+immunity contravenes the basic tenet that individuals be held accountable

-be held accountable for their wrongful conduct.
-We therefore have held
+for their wrongful conduct.
+We therefore have held that absolute immunity

 And finally, below is a description of qualified